DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/volume-eviction.md

 pvc-f8f017f9-eb09-4fbe-9795-a6e2d6873148-5t782b   1073741824   k8s-node-2   Ready   true     /dev/LocalStorage_PoolHDD-HA/pvc-f8f017f9-eb09-4fbe-9795-a6e2d6873148   30m
 ```

 In some cases, when restarting a node, you may want to keep the volumes on that node.
-You can do this by adding the following label to the node:
+You can do this
+by adding the following label to the node:

 ```bash
 kubectl label node k8s-node-1 hwameistor.io/eviction=disable
 ```

-## Evicting a Pod
+## Evict a pod

-When a Kubernetes node is under heavy load, the system selectively evicts some Pods to free up system resources and ensure the normal operation of other Pods.
+When a Kubernetes node is under heavy load, the system selectively evicts some pods to free up system
-If a Pod that uses HwameiStor volumes is evicted, the system automatically captures this evicted Pod and migrates the associated HwameiStor volumes to other nodes, ensuring that the Pod can be scheduled and run on other nodes.
+resources and ensure the normal operation of other pods.
+If a pod that uses HwameiStor volumes is evicted,
+the system automatically captures this evicted pod and migrates the associated HwameiStor volumes to other
+nodes, ensuring that the Pod can be scheduled and run on other nodes.

-## Migrating a Pod
+## Migrate a pod

-Operators can manually migrate application Pods and the associated HwameiStor volumes to balance system resources and ensure smooth operation of the system.
+Operators can manually migrate application pods and the associated HwameiStor volumes to balance system
+resources and ensure smooth operation of the system.
 There are two ways to perform manual migration:

 - Method 1